wp-plugins/text-to-share/readme.txt

 == Description ==

-Text to Share is a plugin that gives editors the option to have a neat way of sharing quotes with the content.
+Text to Share is a plugin that gives editors the option to have a neat way of sharing quotes that are within their own content.
 All quotes would be set when adding or editing a particular post.
 This sharing tool would then allow visitors to share a quote on Facebook and Twitter.

 The features of this plugin are: